-Video creators can decorate their works with music, songs, special sounds, etc. audio effects.
-As for how to achieve that, they need the help of video editing software like MiniTool MovieMaker.
+You can decorate your works with music, songs, special sounds, etc. audio effects.
+As for how to achieve that, you need the help of video editing software like MiniTool MovieMaker.

 Add Audio to the Timeline